Thoughts On Increasing Self-Confidence In Particular Social Situations

 There are two flavors of situational confidence

-I started the article by talking about how the term 'self-confidence' can be broken down further.
+I started the article by talking about how the general term "self-confidence" can be broken down further.
 Now I'm going to do the same thing to its situational subtype.
-I've found when people feel situational confidence they're feeling one, or both, of two possibilities.
-The first a calm, logical knowledge that you have the ability to handle yourself in those circumstances.
+I've found when people feel situational confidence they're feeling one, or both, of two things.
+The first is a calm, logical knowledge that you have the ability to handle yourself in those circumstances.
 The second is a bold, psyched up feeling.

 A logical assessment of your capabilities